Introduction to RTILA automation

 You will be able to fill forms, handle with paginations, change selectors, action checkboxes, add delays or pressing buttons.

-From the Inspector you will be able to access the automation panel.
+After clicking on INSPECT, you will be able to access the automation panel, located on the right of the screen.

 Click the Add New button and choose the desired command.